Kabbalah: Hasidic

-Since the 18th century, Jewish mystical development has continued in Hasidic Judaism, turning kabbalah into a social revival with texts that internalise mystical thought.
-Among different schools, Chabad-Lubavitch and Breslav with related organisations, give outward looking spiritual resources and textual learning for secular Jews.
-The Intellectual Hasidism of Chabad most emphasises the spread and understanding of kabbalah through its explanation in Hasidic thought, articulating the Divine meaning within kabbalah through human rational analogies, uniting the spiritual and material, esoteric and exoteric in their Divine source:
+Since the 18th century, Jewish mystical development has continued within Hasidic Judaism, turning Kabbalah into a social revival through texts that internalize mystical thought.
+Among different schools, such as Chabad-Lubavitch and Breslov, along with related organizations, provide outward-looking spiritual resources and textual learning for secular Jews.
+The intellectual Hasidism of Chabad most emphasises the spread and understanding of Kabbalah through its explanation in Hasidic thought, articulating divine meaning within Kabbalah through rational analogies, aiming to unite the spiritual and material, esoteric and exoteric in their Divine source:

 Hasidic thought instructs in the predominance of spiritual form over physical matter, the advantage of matter when it is purified, and the advantage of form when integrated with matter.
 The two are to be unified so one cannot detect where either begins or ends, for "the Divine beginning is implanted in the end and the end in the beginning" (Sefer Yetzira 1:7).
 The One God created both for one purpose – to reveal the holy light of His hidden power.
 Only both united complete the perfection desired by the Creator.

 Neo-Hasidic

-From the early 20th century, Neo-Hasidism expressed a modernist or non-Orthodox Jewish interest in Jewish mysticism, becoming influential among Modern Orthodox, Conservative, Reform and Reconstructionalist Jewish denominations from the 1960s, and organised through the Jewish Renewal and Chavurah movements.
-The writings and teachings of Zalman Schachter-Shalomi, Arthur Green, Lawrence Kushner, Herbert Weiner and others, has sought a critically selective, non-fundamentalist neo- Kabbalistic and Hasidic study and mystical spirituality among modernist Jews.
-The contemporary proliferation of scholarship by Jewish mysticism academia has contributed to critical adaptions of Jewish mysticism.
-Arthur Green's translations from the religious writings of Hillel Zeitlin conceive the latter to be a precursor of contemporary Neo-Hasidism.
-Reform rabbi Herbert Weiner's Nine and a Half Mystics: The Kabbala Today (1969), a travelogue among Kabbalists and Hasidim, brought perceptive insights into Jewish mysticism to many Reform Jews.
-Leading Reform philosopher Eugene Borowitz described the Orthodox Hasidic Adin Steinsaltz (The Thirteen Petalled Rose) and Aryeh Kaplan as major presenters of Kabbalistic spirituality for modernists today.
+Since the early 20th century, neo-Hasidism expressed a modernist or non-Haredi Jewish interest in Jewish mysticism, becoming influential among Modern Orthodox, Conservative, Reform and Reconstructionist Jewish denominations from the 1960s, and organised through the Jewish Renewal and chavurah movements.
+The writings and teachings of Rabbis Zalman Schachter-Shalomi, Arthur Green, Lawrence Kushner, Herbert Weiner, and others have sought to advance a critically selective, non-fundamentalist, neo-Kabbalistic and Hasidic study of Jewish mysticism among contemporary Jews.
+The proliferation of scholarship of Jewish mysticism by academia has contributed to critical adaptations of Jewish mysticism.
+Green's translations of the religious writings of Hillel Zeitlin present the latter as a precursor to contemporary neo-Hasidism.
+Reform rabbi Herbert Weiner's Nine and a Half Mystics (1969), a travelogue among Kabbalists and Hasidim, brought perceptive insights into Jewish mysticism to many Reform Jews.
+Leading Reform philosopher Eugene Borowitz described the Orthodox Hasidic Adin Steinsaltz (The Thirteen Petalled Rose) and Aryeh Kaplan as major presenters of Kabbalistic spirituality for contemporary Jews.